 - 4 tablespoons tomato paste

-- 2 cups beef stock
+- 2 cups beef broth

-- 2 tablespoons Worcestershire sauce
+- 2 tablespoons Worcestershire sauce OR soy sauce

-- Salt and pepper, to taste
+- salt and pepper to taste

 For the vegetables:

-- 1/2 pound waxy potatoes, peeled and cut into chunks
+- ½ pound waxy potatoes peeled and cut into chunks

-- 4 large carrots, peeled, ends trimmed and cut into chunks
+- 4 large carrots peeled, ends trimmed and cut into chunks

-- 4 large celery sticks, trimmed and thickly sliced
+- 4 large celery sticks trimmed and thickly sliced

-- 8 ounces brown button mushrooms, cleaned and quartered
+- 8 ounces brown button mushrooms cleaned and quartered

-- 1/2 cup frozen peas, no need to defrost
+- ½ cup frozen peas no need to defrost

-- Start the gravy: Add the onions and cook until starting to brown.
-Stir in the garlic, Italian seasoning and tomato paste and cook, stirring constantly, until the herbs are fragrant, about 30 seconds.Pour the red wine into the pan, scratching the browned bits off the bottom.
-(Make sure you catch EVERYTHING, or your instant pot will give you the burn warning!
-If you're unsure, you can do the previous steps in a large skillet on the stove and then transfer everything to the Instant Pot.)
+- Start the gravy: Add onions and cook until starting to soften.
+Stir in garlic, Italian seasoning and tomato paste and cook, stirring constantly, until herbs are fragrant, about 30 seconds.Pour wine into the pan, scratching the browned bits off the bottom (make sure to catch all bits or burn warning may get triggered; browning can be done in a skillet on the stove instead).
 Cook until thickened, about 1 minute.
-Stir in the stock, Worcestershire sauce, maple syrup, salt and pepper.
+Stir in broth, Worcestershire sauce, maple syrup, salt and pepper.